 Disposal of Tenant’s Possessions

 When a Sheriff executes a warrant of restitution, any property that the tenant leaves is considered abandoned and may be disposed of by the landlord.

 Read the Law: Baltimore City Code, Article 13, Section 8A-4

 The landlord must dispose of abandoned property by one of the following methods :

 - Transporting them to a licensed landfill or solid waste facility;

 - Some other legal means.

-Landlords who dispose of eviction chattels at a City-owned or operated landfill or solid waste facility will be charged a discounted rate that is no more than the same fees charged to the Housing Authority of Baltimore City (Section 8A-5(b)(1)).
-To be eligible for Housing Authority rates, the landlord or landlord’s agent must present at the time of disposal a copy of the warrant of restitution issued for the leased dwelling and proof that the leased dwelling is registered or licensed (Section 8A-5(b)(2)).
+Landlords who dispose of an evicted tenant’s possessions at a City-owned or operated landfill or solid waste facility will be charged a discounted rate that is no more than the same fees charged to the Housing Authority of Baltimore City (Section 8A-5(b)(1)).
+To be eligible for Housing Authority rates, the landlord or landlord’s agent must present:

-Any person who violates any provision of this law is guilty of a misdemeanor and is subject to a fine of not more than $1,000 for each offense (Section 8A-9(a)).
-Each day that a violation continues is a separate offense (Section 8A-9(b)).
+Any person who violates any provision of this law is guilty of a misdemeanor and is subject to a fine of not more than $1,000 for each offense.
+Each day that a violation continues is a separate offense.

 Read the Law: Baltimore City Code, Article 13, Section 8A-9